sathesaurabh/ReckonTestTwo/README.md

 - Express Framework is used for the ease it provides in order to create and maintain robust servers.
 -- Comes with many built-in features and can be used to provide better functionality, increased security, and improved speed

+## Unit Testing

+- As much as I would have loved to follow a TDD approach, I would have at least liked to include Unit Tests using Mocha and Chai for certain scenarios.
+Due to time constraints I could not.

+- Basic Test Scenarios I would have loved to add for Test 1 - -- Unit Test for a sample input to search from (using mock API) -- Unit Test for empty divisor info
+-- Unit Test where range Info is incorrect (e.g., upper is small than lower)

+- Basic Test Scenarios I would have liked to add for Test 2 - -- Unit Test for a sample input text and subtexts
+-- Unit Test for an empty input text